tobycrisford/taskmaster-donut-challenge/Readme.md

 You should now pick between all available moves with some probability, but this probability gets quickly smaller as the number of doughnuts gets higher.
 You should pick 5 doughnuts <1% of the time, but not never.

 What if we allow >5 doughnuts?
-It makes no difference.
+Unlike the 3-player case, it now makes no difference.
 Those new moves all get probability 0 anyway.

 This situation is more in line with what I was expecting to see for all N.